quixio/quix-streams/docs/quickstart.md

 In this guide, it's assumed that the Kafka cluster is up and running locally on `localhost:9092`.

-If you don't have Kafka installed yet, just [follow this simple one-liner](./tutorials/tutorials-overview.md#running-kafka-locally) to run it!
+If you don't have Kafka installed yet, just [follow this simple one-liner](./tutorials/README.md#running-kafka-locally) to run it.

 ### Step 1.
 Producing data to Kafka